-A first, but native, approach to parallelization is simply assume that the processors has enough memory to maintain each one a complete copy of the SAT data structure.
+A first, but intuitive, approach to parallelization is simply assume that the processors have enough memory to maintain each one a complete copy of the SAT data structure.
 In this case the queries are distributed evenly onto the processors and their processing is straightforward as we just apply the sequential algorithm locally.
-No inter-processors communication is required and every query can be solved in just one step.
+No interprocessors communication is required and every query can be solved in just one step.

-Fig. 1 shows results for this strategy with a search radius 1,2,3 and 4, P = 4 processors and 10 batches of queries.
+Fig. 2 shows results for this strategy with a search radius 1,2,3 and 4, P = 4 processors and 10 batches of queries.
 Here the SAT is initialized with the 90% of the dictionary words and the remaining 10% are left as query objects (randomly selected from the whole dictionary).
 As the radius grows up also does the number of distances computations, because we can compare the queries elements with more objects of the SAT than with a small radius.

-Then the Fig. 2 and the Fig. 3 shows the results for a search with radius 1 and 2, the experiments performed with radius 3 and 4 have the same behavior presented in these figures.
-Here as the percentage of the database is increased, the queries search cost is reduced because the number of queries is smaller.
-But this strategy presents fluctuations where the maximum number of distances computations are performed with the 50% of the database.
+Then the Fig. 3 and the Fig. 4 shows the results for a search with radius 1 and 2, the experiments performed with radius 3 and 4 have the same behavior presented in these figures.
+Here as the percentage of the database is increased, the query search cost is reduced because the number of queries is smaller.
+But this strategy presents fluctuations where the maximum numbers of distance computations are performed with the 50% of the database.
 These graphs show how dependent is this strategy on the query distribution.
-Apart from the over-consumption memory problem, this strategy is not convenient since it in fact is not able to achieve a good performance.
+Beside the overconsumption memory problem, this strategy is not convenient since it in fact is not able to achieve a good performance.